wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 These settings will ensure smooth testing of application locally when using **Live Server**.

-## Add code to sign in app with Login component
+## Add code to sign in to your app with Login component

-Before you start adding code to use toolkit in your web application, you'll need to set up an Azure Active Directory application.
+Before you start adding code to use the toolkit in your web application, you'll need to set up an Azure Active Directory application.

 You'll use the details of the Azure Active Directory application, to authenticate your application using the MSAL provider.